Give2Peer/g2p-server-symfony/README.md

 - [x] Feature: Attach a `webp` picture to an item
 - [x] Feature: Delete my own items
 - [x] Feature: Report an abusive item (the irony of writing censorship software is not lost on me)
+- [x] Feature: Cancel a report of an abusive item
-- [ ] Freeze the API: Pictures upload need work.
+- [ ] Freeze the API.
+Picture upload needs work.
+Or does it ?
+Clients should use background tasks !

 ChangeLog